__________________________________________________________________

 for every sin and blasphemy…

-the only name given by which men can be saved (Acts 4:12), but the
+Jesus is the only name given by which men can be saved (Acts 4:12), but the

 timing of Church salvation is different from that of the world.
-The Church age
+The Church age is

-the heavenly inheritance is for those called
+the day of salvation for Christians.
+The heaven inheritance is for those called to

+the Messianic age.
 It speaks about earthly salvation for the world.

-for the Church is different than for the world.
+The plan for the Church is different than for the world.
 Heaven is promised

-to the Church.
-But as many people as possible will also inherit the New Earth.
+to the Church; but as many people as possible will also inherit the New Earth.

 That is why there will be a New Heaven and a New Earth, to provide place for